rajannnnnnn/PowerBi-GLOBAL_TERRORISM_ANALYSIS/README.md

 ## Data Analysis Expression & Data Heirarchies:
 * **Calculated Columns**:
   * _'NoOf days to Execute'_ which is the date difference between _'Resolution Date'(if available)_ and _'Date of Event'_
+  * _'Gang Label'_ to know the gang is recogniced or Unknown
+  * _'NoOf SubGangs'_ each gang has
 * **Measures**:
   * _'Success Rate of Attack Type'_: Percentage of Success of each type of Attack
+  * _'International Support %'_: Percentage of International Support gained
 * **Calculated Tables:**
-  * _"Gang Details"_: Details of each gang includes their _'NoOf Success', 'NoOf Failures', 'Success Rate %'_
+  * _"Gang Summary"_: Details of each gang including their, success and failures, kills and wounds, kidnapping and ransom, etc
 * **Data Hierarchies**:
   * Date Hierarchy: which is made automatic in nature for _'Event Date', 'Resolution Date'_
   * Gang Hierarchy: _'Gang Name', 'Gang SubName'_